electricsquare/raymarching-workshop/readme.md

 ### 0. ShaderToy
 ShaderToy is a shader creation website and platform for browsing, sharing and discussing shaders.

+While you can jump straight in and start writing a new shader without creating an account, this is dangerous as you can easily lose work if there are connection issues or if you hange the GPU (easily done by e.g. creating an infinite loop).
-Create an account on ShaderToy (it's fast/easy/free) by heading here: https://www.shadertoy.com/signin.
-This will allow you to save your shader and ensure that you don't lose work.
+Therefore we strongly recommend creating an account (it's fast/easy/free) by heading here: https://www.shadertoy.com/signin, and saving regularly.

-To get started, we recomend following a tutorial such as this one from @The_ArtOfCode: https://www.youtube.com/watch?v=u5HAYVHsasc.
+For a ShaderToy overview and getting started guide, we recomend following a tutorial such as this one from @The_ArtOfCode: https://www.youtube.com/watch?v=u5HAYVHsasc.
 The basics here are necessary to follow the rest of the workshop.

 ### 2D SDF demo